Kichiyaki/goaegis/README.md

 ## Installation

 ### Linux/Windows
-You can download prebuild binaries from [this page](https://gitea.dwysokinski.me/Kichiyaki/goaegis/releases).
+You can download prebuilt binaries from [this page](https://gitea.dwysokinski.me/Kichiyaki/goaegis/releases).

 ### go install